-Japan is a fantastic country, but it can be overwhelming at first, so here are my top travel tips for Japan!
+Japan is a fantastic country and it is definitely an Asia bucket list destination, but as it can be overwhelming at first – here are my top 10 travel tips for Japan!

 1. Get a rail pass and ride the bullet train!

-A Japan Rail (JR) pass will save you money if you are travelling long distances but YOU MUST ORDER THIS BEFORE YOU VISIT JAPAN!!
+If you will be taking a trip round Japan for 10 days or so and will be travelling around, a Japan Rail (JR) pass will save you money if you plan to travel long distances.
+However YOU MUST ORDER THIS BEFORE YOU VISIT JAPAN!!
 They will send you a ticket to your address (must be outside of Japan) and then you will exchange this for your rail pass when you are in Japan.
 JR tickets can be booked on jrailpass.com.
 A 7 day pass, costing you around $250 (around the same price as a return ticket from Tokyo to Kyoto anyway), will allow you unlimited access to all JR lines in the country and many of the infamous shinkansen (high-speed) bullet trains.
 They are really something phenomenal and you need to experience a ride on a bullet train – they reach speeds of upto 320kph!

 You can use the super useful Hyperdia website (or app) to work out if it is worth it for you to get a JR pass or not: Hyperdia is the BEST Japanese transport planning tool: it shows you transportation timetables, route searches and prices, and enables you to accurately plan your trip around Japan.